matloff/fastBigStat/README.md

 <!-- TOC --><a name="approximate-inference"></a>
 ## Approximate inference

-The quantities A'W and A'A consist of lots of sums.
-Also, matrix inversion is a smooth function.
-In other words, *b is asymptotically MV normally distributed*.
+The quantity A'W consists of sums, so *b is asymptotically MV normally distributed*.
 Thus for large n, we can perform inference without assuming a normal Y|X:

   - CIs for c'&beta;: An approximate 95% confidence interval for, e.g.
     &beta;<sub>2</sub> - &beta;<sub>1</sub> is